 I respect everyone who makes a living by doing an honest job.
-To me, there’s no such a thing as being ashamed of working: doctors, gardeners, cleaners, teachers – we are all needed in the world and play a particular role in the societies we live in.
+To me, there’s no such thing as being ashamed of working: doctors, gardeners, cleaners, teachers – we are all needed in the world and play a particular role in the societies we live in.

 Looking back on my life, I spent quite some years in school, including university.
 I held successful jobs in a big corporation, and I traveled the world with work.
 Professionally, I invested a lot of money, time, and energy into studying and growing in my career.
 I’ve got to learn a lot about history, mathematics, chemistry, biology, literature, and foreign languages.